-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 In Arizona, for example, more than half of those who have been tested have been found to have the coronavirus.
 That's a troubling sign, says Jha.
 "One thing we know is that if more than 10 to 15% of your tests are positive, you are probably not testing enough.
 You want to be testing a lot of people because that's how you capture all the positive cases."

-Arizona's status is particularly concerning to Jha because the state has a larger than average share of older residents – and the virus kills older people at vastly higher rates.
+Arizona's status is particularly concerning to Jha because the state has a larger-than-average share of older residents – and the virus kills older people at vastly higher rates.

 Two other states with less stringent social distancing rules where the trend also seems worrisome, he says, are Florida and Texas.
 "These are places that are likely going to end up seeing big increases in their numbers of very, very sick people.
 And we'll have wished that they had taken a pause much earlier," says Jha.

-Indeed, in Florida more than 300 people have already been hospitalized with COVID-19 – one of the highest totals in the country, according to data compiled by the COVID tracking project, a volunteer group of journalists, scientists, and other data specialists.
+In Florida more than 300 people have already been hospitalized with COVID-19 – one of the highest totals in the country, according to data compiled by the COVID tracking project, a volunteer group of journalists, scientists, and other data specialists.
 Yet Florida Gov. Ron DeSantis has resisted calls to issue a statewide shelter-in-place order even as several counties have adopted their own versions.

-Florida's ratio of confirmed coronavirus cases to its overall population also now appears to be at a level similar to that of New York barely 10 days ago.
+Florida's ratio of confirmed coronavirus cases to its overall population also now appears to be at a level similar to that of New York's barely 10 days ago.
 And this is the case in nearly 20 other states as well.

 So why aren't all states rushing to put their residents under effective lockdown?
 One reason may be mixed signals coming from the Trump administration about how necessary or urgent these measures are.

-In recent press conferences the president has also repeatedly decried the economic and social cost of extreme social distancing and said he remains hopeful that by Easter — which is April 12 — the measures may no longer be needed in many locations.
+In recent press conferences, the president has also repeatedly decried the economic and social cost of extreme social distancing and said he remains hopeful that by Easter — which is April 12 — the measures may no longer be needed in many locations.

 Technically, the power to enact social distancing rules lies with state authorities.
 But they often take their cues from the federal government.

 Jha, who has been fielding calls from a number of governors weighing tighter restrictions, says another reason for their hesitancy is uncertainty over the end game.
-"They want to know, when can they un-pause.
+"They want to know when can they un-pause.
 What are the criteria they're going to be able to use to go back to normal?"

 In other words, what is the strategy post-lockdown?

-On this point there is a wider range of views among public health experts.
+On this point, there is a wider range of views among public health experts.
 Here's a sampling.

 Test, trace and isolate